Skip to main content

 Where does Scotland need to be by 2030?

-• Scotland will implement the rights of the child in a way that does not reinforce a focus on policy, process and procedure but supports the ability of children and those around them to connect and develop relationships and cultures that uphold their rights as a matter of course.
+• Scotland will be upholding the rights of the child in a way that does not reinforce a focus on policy, process and procedure but supports the ability of children and those around them to connect and develop relationships and cultures that uphold their rights as a matter of course (Pg 26).

-• There will be a universal, commonly understood, definition of care experience as it relates to rights and entitlements.
+• There will be a universal, commonly understood, definition of care experience as it relates to rights and entitlements and it will reflect the ongoing responsibility to those affected, recognising that parents seek to provide care and support for their children beyond the age of 18 (Pg 118).

-• Scotland will have ensured current definitions that act as the access point for rights and entitlements are inclusive enough to benefit all young people for whom Scotland has had parenting responsibility.
+• Scotland will have ensured current definitions that act as the access point for rights and entitlements are inclusive enough to benefit all young people for whom Scotland has had parenting responsibility and whose family life has been disrupted by the decisions of the State (Pg 118).

 Where does Scotland need to be by 2030?